sandeep-d-patil/Maskrcnn-Cityscapes/README.md

 model = torchvision.models.detection.maskrcnn_resnet50_fpn(pretrained=False)
 ```

-The pretrained model obtained here is pretrained on the COCO 2017 dataset.When pretrained = True only the last layer of the model will be fine tuned to particular classes, otherwise finetune the whole model.
+The pretrained model obtained here is pretrained on the COCO 2017 dataset.
+When `pretrained = True` only the last layer of the model will be fine-tuned to particular classes, otherwise finetune the whole model.
 Different backbones can be loaded here.
 A custom backbone can also be created

 ```
 in_features = model.roi_heads.box_predictor.cls_score.in_features
 ```

-The region proposal network after getting the anchor boxes tries to tighten the centers of these boxes around the target.
-This is done through the bounding box regression.
+After obtaining the anchor boxes, the region proposal network tries to tighten the centers of these boxes around the target.
+This is done through the process of bounding box regression.
 After the bounding boxes are obtained, the IOU (intersection over union) with the ground truth values is calculated and classification labels are assigned for such boxes.
 Box_predictor here is the module that takes the output of bounding boxes and returns the classification labels and distance between the ground truth center and predicted center which is called bounding box regression delta.
-This distance is then used to calculate the loss values to backpropagate.
+This distance is then used to calculate the loss values for backpropagation.

 The model takes in the input channels from the in_features and the num_classes which is provided specifically for datasets.
-For Cityscapes datasets the number of classes = 11 including the background.
-The FastRCNNPredictor provides the class scores and bounding box regression deltas over the predicted values.# replace the pre-trained head with a new one
+For Cityscapes dataset, the number of classes = 11 including the background.
+These classes correspond to instances of interest (traffic participants).
+The FastRCNNPredictor provides the class scores and bounding box regression deltas over the predicted values.

 ```
 model.roi_heads.box_predictor = FastRCNNPredictor(in_features, num_classes)